Mentorship Program

 Small Group Mentee

 **Please note that participants may go through the program as often as they would like, either as a mentor, small group facilitator, or mentee.
-We also encourage those who have gone through the program as a mentee to become a mentor or small group facilitator.
+We also encourage those who have completed the program as mentees to become mentors or small-group facilitators.

 FAQ document for the Mentorship Program.